Lotterleben/Uni/UO/uo_praesentation.md

 ^
 - auch wenn Hartnett wert auf gutes privatleben setzt:
 - keine klare Abgrenzung zw.
 Büro- & Privatleben möglich, da boss omnipräsent

 ---

-## Abhängigkeit

-^
-Kristin Anderson, a Minneapolis-based consultant who has studied similar businesses, fears that those who work for Hartnett may become too dependent on him for their own sense of self-worth, losing their individual identities.
-"He may be creating a cult of personality where he gains control through the guise of offering personal assistance," she says.

----